Find genes associated with array probes

 Click on Attributes in the left panel.
 Select the Homologues attributes page.
 Expand the GENE section by clicking on the + box.
 Select Gene name.
 Deselect Ensembl Transcript ID.
 Expand the ORTHOLOGUES [K-O] section by clicking on the + box.
-Select Mouse Ensembl Gene ID, Mouse Chromosome Name, Mouse Chr Start (bp) and Mouse Chr End (bp).
+Select Mouse gene stable ID, Mouse chromosome/scaffold name, Mouse chromosome/scaffold start (bp) and Mouse chromosome/scaffold end (bp).

 Click the Results button on the toolbar.
 Select View All rows as HTML or export all results to a file.